Types of Credit Certifications

 2. Benefits from membership in the association

 Some special benefits stem from being a member of a professional association.
-There is status and prestige that comes with belonging to an international association.
+Belonging to an international association brings status and prestige.

-The National Association of Credit Management members gets special benefits from membership.
+The National Association of Credit Management members get special benefits from membership.

 • Through emails, membership provides targeted articles to credit professionals interested in the credit and financial community.

-• Members have access to the NACM library.
-It has an online credit database.
-Members can use it to search by words/concept through the NACM's books, business credit magazine, and eNews, and download forms.
+• Members have access to the NACM library, which has an online credit database.
+They can use it to search by word or concept through the NACM's books, business credit magazine, and eNews and download forms.

-• There are expos and networking opportunities that bring about 2,000 professionals together.
+• Expos and networking opportunities bring about 2,000 professionals together.
 For example, NACM's premier educational event provides a forum for exchanging ideas and resources.

 3. Networking and Job Opportunities